intermezzOS/book/src/tools.md

 individual registers of the CPU and memory inside of RAM and other hardware devices like CD drives or display screens.

+> **By the way...**
+>
-CPUs are composed of registers each of which can only hold small amounts of data.
+> CPUs are composed of registers each of which can only hold small amounts of data.
-The amount of data a register can hold dictates what type of CPU the register belongs to.
-If you didn't know why your machine is classified as either 32 bit or 64 bit it's because the machine's registers can either hold 32 bits of data at a time or 64 bits at a time.
+> The amount of data a register can hold dictates what type of CPU the register
+> belongs to.
+If you didn't know why your machine is classified as either 32 bit
+> or 64 bit it's because the machine's registers can either hold 32 bits of data at a
+> time or 64 bits at a time.

 In assembly we can only do very simple things: move data between registers or to/from RAM; perform simple arithmetic like addition, substraction, multiplication